André Heller: Cultural manager

 Heller was appointed as an Artistic Director of the Artistic and Cultural Programme that ran parallel to the 2006 FIFA World Cup in Germany.
 His company, Artevent, was also responsible for the presentation of the Germany bid for the 2006 FIFA World Cup project.
 He designed the final presentation in 2000 for the successful West German application, and, in 2003, designed a "Fußball-Globus", an architectural project consisting of a huge lit-up football globe that toured through Germany standing in public places such as Brandenburg Gate in Berlin.
 Heller invented the motto for the Football World Cup, Die Welt zu Gast bei Freunden (A time to make friends).

 For the World Cup, Heller planned an opening gala in Berlin's Olympic Stadium, where Brian Eno, and Peter Gabriel would be involved.
 On 13 January 2006, it was canceled by FIFA.
 The reason cited was that the turf, which would have been re-installed after the end of the gala, would not be in perfect condition for the first game there.

-Since 2003, Robert Hofferer is his manager, and leads the firm Artevent, with headquarters in Vienna.
+In 2017 he curated the grand reopening of the Weltmuseum Wien at Vienna's Heldenplatz, featuring artists from around the globe and attracting an audience of more than 7,500.